shaizel/ridge-moore-exorcism/README.md

 ## Building

-To build the project run:
+Run `ng build` to build the project.
+The build artifacts will be stored in the `dist/` directory.

 ```bash
 ng build